 Your doctor or nurse cleans the area with some antiseptic fluid.
 This can feel cold.

 Your doctor or nurse sucks a small amount of liquid bone marrow into the needle, using a syringe.
-You feel a pulling sensation when they start drawing the bone marrow cells out but some people have a sudden, sharp pain.
+You might feel a pulling sensation when they start drawing the bone marrow cells out.

 They take this needle out and put the second one in if you are having a trephine biopsy as well.
 The aim is to get a small amount of marrow out in one piece.

 Your bone marrow is the spongy substance in the centre of the bones where the blood cells are made.

 You may have a bone marrow test if you have a cancer which affects the bone marrow such as leukaemia, lymphoma or myeloma.
 Or if your doctor thinks your bone marrow may contain cancer cells that have spread from another type of cancer or you have a non-cancerous condition.